tōtara that outlives everything else in the forest

 Not Threatened

-The Tōtara is the rugged veteran of the New Zealand bush.
-It can grow to heights of 30 metres or more, but it is known more for its massive girth and its distinctive, corky armour.
-The bark is thick, stringy, and deeply furrowed – it feels soft and fibrous to the touch.
-In ancient times, large slabs were stripped away to be used as waterproof roofing or for making pātua (food storage containers).
-Underneath this shaggy exterior is a heart of rich, reddish-brown timber that contains natural oils acting as a built-in preservative, protecting the tree from fungi and insects for centuries.
+Thick bark protects the heart.
+Tōtara is a rugged veteran of the New Zealand bush.
+It grows to heights of 30 metres or more.
+It is known for its massive girth and distinctive corky armour.
+The bark is thick, stringy, and deeply furrowed.
+It feels soft and fibrous to the touch.
+In ancient times, large slabs were stripped away.
+They were used as waterproof roofing or for making pātua (food storage containers).
+Underneath this shaggy exterior lies rich, reddish-brown timber.
+It contains natural oils that act as a built-in preservative.
+These oils protect the tree from fungi and insects for centuries.
 The blueprint of a Tōtara is designed for defence.
-Its leaves are small, narrow, and incredibly sharp needles – if you try to grab a handful of Tōtara foliage, you will quickly realise why livestock give it a wide berth.
-This prickly nature is a biological relic from a time when the tree had to defend itself against the browsing of the moa.
-When the tree is young, it often has a divaricate growth habit – a tangled, messy jumble of wiry branches that makes it nearly impossible for a large bird to reach the nutritious inner growth.
+Its leaves are small, narrow, and incredibly sharp needles.
+If you try to grab a handful of Tōtara foliage, you will quickly realise why livestock give it a wide berth.
+This prickly nature is a biological relic.
+The tree had to defend itself against the browsing of the moa.
+When young, it often has a divaricate growth habit.
+This is a tangled, messy jumble of wiry branches.
+It makes it nearly impossible for a large bird to reach the nutritious inner growth.
 As the Tōtara ages, it becomes a tenement for the rest of the forest.
 Its massive, spreading branches become a platform for sprawling gardens of epiphytes, ferns, and orchids.
-A single ancient Tōtara can support dozens of other species, acting as a vertical ecosystem in its own right.
-They are incredibly long-lived, with some veterans reaching over 1,000 years old.
-They are the straight-shooters of the forest floor, a tree that combines a prickly, defensive exterior with a heart of gold – or rather, red.
+A single ancient Tōtara can support dozens of other species.
+It acts as a vertical ecosystem in its own right.
+They are incredibly long-lived.
+Some veterans reach over 1,000 years old.
+They are the straight-shooters of the forest floor.
+A tree that combines a prickly, defensive exterior with a heart of red.
 To see an old-growth Tōtara in a misty gully is to see the raw materials of New Zealand history still standing tall.